This article was updated on Dec. 10, 2021.

-The State Board for Educator Certification gave initial approval at its October meeting to amend rules related to contract abandonment and the circumstances under which teachers may resign from an employment contract without penalty.
+The State Board for Educator Certification gave final approval at its December meeting to amend rules related to contract abandonment and the circumstances under which teachers may resign from an employment contract without penalty.

 According to the existing rule,

 teachers who resign later than 45 days prior to the first day of instruction

 without good cause and without the consent of the school district are subject

 to certification sanction.
 The mandatory minimum sanction for contract

 abandonment is typically a one-year suspension.
 There are certain exceptions,

 called "good cause," that allow a teacher to resign from the contract